How do artists paint the body nowadays? And why does Jenny Saville produce monumental images of it?

 The artist: Jenny Saville and her solo exhibition The Anatomy of Painting.
 National Portrait Gallery - 20 June - 7 September 2025.

-How do artists paint the body nowadays?
-And why does Saville produce monumental images of it? + Susie's candid questions about the art market!
++ Susie's candid questions about the art market!

 Check out images referred to in the episode here.